DotNet2Web/CsvCore/README.md

 {
     public void ReadWithHeaderRecordAndCustomDelimiter()
     {
-         var results = csvCoreReader.ForFile("yourFile.csv")
+         var results = csvCoreReader
            .UseDelimiter(';') // Specify your custom delimiter.
            .HasHeaderRecord() // If the first row is a header, just tell us.
-           .Read<ResultModel>(); // Read and map the data to your own model and yes the result is a IEnumerable of your model.
+           .Read<ResultModel>("<whateverlocation>\yourFile.csv"); // Read and map the data to your own model and yes the result is a IEnumerable of your model.
     }

     public void ReadWithoutHeaderRecordAndCustomDelimiter()
     {
-         var results = csvCoreReader.ForFile("yourFile.csv")
+         var results = csvCoreReader
            .UseDelimiter(';') // Specify your custom delimiter.
-           .Read<ResultModel>(); // Read and map the data to your own model and yes the result is a IEnumerable of your model.
+           .Read<ResultModel>(""yourFile.csv"yourFile.csv"); // Read and map the data to your own model and yes the result is a IEnumerable of your model.
     }

     public void ReadWithoutHeaderRecordAndDefaultDelimiter()
     {
-         var results = csvCoreReader.ForFile("yourFile.csv").Read<ResultModel>(); // Read and map the data to your own model and yes the result is a IEnumerable of your model.
+         var results = csvCoreReader.Read<ResultModel>("<whateverlocation>\yourFile.csv"); // Read and map the data to your own model and yes the result is a IEnumerable of your model.
     }
 }
 ```